deanpatel2/deanpatel2.github.io/work.md

 >With Sustainable Princeton, I was able to combine my passions for analytics and sustainability while also contributing to a charitable cause and making meaninful connections with people in my community.

+---

 ### Robert Cerutti Architect
 #### Web Developer
 #### *June 2018 - June 2019*

 [Robert Cerutti Architect](http://www.rcarchitect.com/), is a multi-faceted professional design firm located in Princeton, New Jersey.

-**The mission**: *Build a new website to highlight the firm's wide range of commercial, educational, institutional, and residential projects.*
+**The mission**: *Build a new website to highlight the firm's wide range of commercial, educational, institutional, and residential projects and attract more customers.*

 Accomplishments/responsibilities:

-- Revamped website to adhere to the principal architect's meticulous design requests and attract customers
+- Revamped website using Dreamweaver CC to adhere to the principal architect's meticulous design requests and attract customers
 - Ensured extensibility by providing detailed documentation and code demos for how to add new projects when necessary
 - Website can be found [here](http://www.rcarchitect.com/)